-To the Documentation for TagSpaces products as of version 2.7 and later
+Welcome to the documentation of the TagSpaces products as of version 3.

-TagSpaces is an open source, cross-platform, no backend, no login, no cloud personal data manager, and file navigator.
+TagSpaces is an open source, cross-platform, no backend, no login, file manager, organizer and browser.
 It helps you organize your files, photos and other documents with tags on different platforms and/or devices, according to your own preferences and following your own logic, by using the same smart and friendly interface everywhere.
-The below short introducing video shows TagSpaces in action:

 - Community desktop version - the main, community developed edition of TagSpaces

 - PRO desktop version - extended solution based on the community version for advanced users

 - Web Clipper as Firefox addon - a web clipper allowing the saving of whole webpages, webpage fragments and screenshot as local files

 - Web Clipper as Chrome extension - same as the web clipper for Firefox